zubairabdullah98/lift/README.md

+# LIFT

+> Created by **Zubair Abdullah Sadiq**
+> © 2025 – All rights reserved under MIT License

+LIFT MVP is a humanitarian platform that connects users with job opportunities, donations, NGOs, and learning tools using SMS & WhatsApp.
+Designed for underserved people with low internet access.

 # LIFT – Linking Individuals For Transformation

-**© 2025 Zubair Abdullah Sadiq – All Rights Reserved**

 LIFT is an innovative, humanitarian tech platform designed to bridge the gap between skilled individuals and life-changing opportunities — especially for those without access to smartphones or the internet.